benjann/iscogen/README.md

 and occupational classes are supported.
 A command to label ISCO codes is also provided (`iscolbl`).

-`iscogen` uses an indexing approach to transform the ISCO codes and is thus fast also in very large datasets.
+`iscogen` uses an indexing approach to translate the ISCO codes and is thus fast also in very large datasets.

 To install the `iscogen` package, type